bcstp/hugosite/content/post/2023-march-constitution-boot-camp.md

 ---

+> Why Study Our Constitution?
+Your future depends on it.
+Your freedom to exercise your natural rights depends on it.
+The Constitution is the rule book that we created for the federal government.
+It is our permission slip for our central government to exist and function.
+It is not a rule book for the states or the people.
+> <br><em style="text-align: right;display: block;">\- [The Handbook for We the People](https://wethepeoplehandbook.com/)</em>

 ## Haven't yet gotten through our Constitution in Ten Lessons material?

 This boot camp is updated material from **[bcsteaparty.com/constitution/](https://www.bcsteaparty.com/constitution/)**.
 We'll be covering it all in one fun morning.